ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 is the coefficient of spinning friction, $g$ is the gravitational constant, and $R$ is the ball's radius.
 The equation states that as time evolves, there is a linear decay in the ball's angular momentum.
 Collectively, these equations are valid until the ball stops rotating, which happens when
 $\omega_z(t)$ is $0$.
-This occurs when $t=(2r\omega_{z0})/(5\mu_{sp}g)$.
+This occurs when $t=(2R\omega_{z0})/(5\mu_{sp}g)$.

 ### - Case 3: Rolling

-There are 2 remaining cases: **rolling** and **sliding**.
-Think of rolling as driving your car on concrete, and sliding as driving on ice.
+Think of rolling as driving your car on concrete, whereas driving on ice would be like sliding.
 In the former, your tires grip the road such that at the point of contact, there is no relative velocity between the tire and the road.
+On the other hand, on ice, there is a lot of "slippage" between the tire and the ice, and therefore a relative velocity.
+If you're moving but you're not rolling, you're sliding.

+{:.notice}
-On the other hand, on ice, there is a lot of slippage between the tire and the ice.
-In physics, what I call rolling is actually called "rolling without slippage" and what I call sliding is actually called "rolling with slippage".
+In physics textbooks, what I call rolling is actually called _rolling without slippage_ and what I call sliding is actually called _rolling with slippage_.
 Sorry for the confusing terminology.

-To formalize this intuition, we can talk about the relative velocity between the ball and cloth at the PoC.

 Alright, so let's get on with it.
-Consider a ball that is rolling:

-{% include youtube_embed.html id="pnbV9xArbJw" %}

-Let's define a coordinate system such that the direction of travel is in the positive $x-$direction:
+Consider a ball that is _rolling_ in the positive $x-$direction:

 [![rolling_diagram_1]({{images}}/rolling_diagram_1.jpg)]({{images}}/rolling_diagram_1.jpg){:.center-img .width-70}
 _**Figure 4**.
 A rolling ball, that moves in the $x-$direction.
 The left panel shows a bird's eye